Proposed Changes to Federal Standards for Collecting Race and Ethnicity – Summary and Considerations

 Urgency of Additional Guidance

 While we are encouraged to see revised standards related to race and ethnicity data collection, we want to stress the urgency of revised guidance related to data collection on sexual orientation, gender identity, primary language, and disability.
 The current standards on sex are woefully inadequate, to the point of causing harm to people who identify as belonging to a sexual or gender minority population.
 Standards around disability and language are similarly lacking.
 Given the intersectionality of these concepts as they relate to identity, it’s important to make progress on updating standards for all areas, not just one.
-In addition, if states are to make significant investments to modify application wording as well as data systems and reporting structures to improve the collation of race and ethnicity, it makes sense to do this with the knowledge and understanding of timing for future changes regarding sexual orientation, gender identity, primary language, and disability.
+(Ultram) In addition, if states are to make significant investments to modify application wording as well as data systems and reporting structures to improve the collation of race and ethnicity, it makes sense to do this with the knowledge and understanding of timing for future changes regarding sexual orientation, gender identity, primary language, and disability.
 At the best, these timelines could be aligned, and at the least, states should have visibility to when those revisions are likely to be released.